Robust Multi-Modal Policies for Industrial Assembly via Reinforcement Learning and Demonstrations: A Large-Scale Study: INTRODUCTION

 Deep reinforcement learning (DRL) offers the potential to autonomously train motor skills with little or no additional engineering effort.
 However, these methods have not been pushed to industry-acceptable standards, nor systematically evaluated against industry acceptable benchmarks.
 Previous attempts to demonstrate learned insertion tasks \cite{Rajeswaran-RSS-18,vecerik2017leveraging,vecerik2019practical,luo2018deep,luo2019reinforcement,schoettler2020meta,inoue2017deep} have varied wildly in the task definition, action space, connector type, and sensor observations.
 Fortunately, the recently introduced NIST assembly benchmark \cite{kimble2020benchmarking} provides an externally defined set of representative industrial assembly tasks with clearly defined metrics.

 Inspired by the NIST benchmark, we argue that there are three key attributes for DRL to succeed in industrial robotic settings:\footnote{Safety is often cited as a fourth factor but is omitted from this list because, in the ``last-inch'' regimes we consider here, safety can be attained by an appropriate impedance/admittance controller.
-The lack of compliant industrial robots is thus another significant obstacle to deploying DRL in the real world, but is not addressed by this work.} \begin{enumerate} \item Efficient.
-It must be off-policy, and have a proper mechanism for injecting suitable priors into the learning process, such that one general RL algorithm can quickly adapt to new tasks by adapting task-specific priors.
+The lack of compliant industrial robots is thus another significant obstacle to deploying DRL in the real world, but is not addressed by this work.} \begin{enumerate} \item Efficient. \jsnote{this is too solution-oriented, rephrase as a statement of the problem, ie it's gotta be fast to train.} It must be off-policy, and have a proper mechanism for injecting suitable priors into the learning process, such that one general RL algorithm can quickly adapt to new tasks by adapting task-specific priors.
 In this paper we argue that human demonstration is a simple and natural way to provide such prior information. \item Economical.
 The algorithm must bring value to the automation process.
 This can be done by enabling solutions to problems that are infeasible with existing techniques while being simple enough to deploy in practice. \item Evaluated.
 The resulting algorithm has to be evaluated extensively on industrial benchmarks using industry-relevant metrics such as reliability and cycle time.
 Generalization must be evaluated in a fair and convincing manner against state-of-the-art industry solutions, and not just straw-man ``classical'' approaches. \end{enumerate}

 These ``three E's of industrial reinforcement learning'' are critical for any method to be viable in real-world settings.
 With these in mind, we present \textit{Super-Human InsErtion using Learning from Demonstration (SHIELD)}, a collection of design choices for the well-known DDPGfD algorithm which reflect several years of experimentation on industrial-insertion settings.
 These choices are individually minor, but collectively produce a system that, to our knowledge, significantly outperforms any published learning approach to industrial insertion in terms of speed and robustness to variability in scene configuration.